IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US21 - Roles/Permissions Configurations**

-**As a** super adim **I want** to limit the various actions the other accounts are able to do or modify (admin, manager, vendor, user) **to be able** to avoid any unwanted alteration both in the database, website visuals, users car purchase progress, etc.
+**As a** super admin **I want** to limit the various actions the other accounts are able to do or modify (automotive group manager, dealership manager, salesman, user) **to be able** to avoid any unwanted alteration both in the database, website visuals, users car purchase progress, etc.

 **Verification**